FomTarro/VTS-Sharp/README.md

 * `Action onDisconnect`: Callback executed upon disconnecting from VTS (accidental or otherwise).
 * `Action onError`: The Callback executed upon failed initialization.

+#### `Dictionary<int, VTSStateBroadcastData> GetPorts`
+Generates a dictionary indexed by port number containing information about all available VTube Studio ports.

+For more info, see [API Server Discovery (UDP) on the official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio#api-server-discovery-udp).

+#### `bool SetPort`
+Sets the connection port to the given number.
+Returns true if the number is a valid VTube Studio port, returns false otherwise.

+If the port number is changed while an active connection exists, you will need to reconnect.
+Takes the following args:
+* `int port` The port number to set.

 All other methods can be inferred from the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

 ## `interface IWebSocket`